geomagpy/magpy/README.md

 Another method which belongs basically to the filter section is the the `dailymeans` method which allow you to quickly obtain dailymean values according to IAGA standards from any given data set covering at least one day.
-Acceptable sind all data resolutions as the dailymeans will filter the data stepwise until daily mean values.
+Acceptable are all data resolutions as the dailymeans will filter the data stepwise until daily mean values.

         dailymeans = data.dailymeans()